 Executive functions are the brain’s management tools, and with ADHD they work differently.
 That creates predictable hurdles:

-• Getting Started (Task Initiation): The advice to “just do it” ignores the real barrier of activation.
-Initiating a task often feels like an impossible step, not a character flaw.
+- Getting started (task initiation): The advice to “just do it” ignores the real barrier of activation.
+Initiating a task often feels impossible, not reflective of character.

-Understanding these differences is the first step toward a system that helps you thrive rather than punishes what feels hard.
+Understanding these differences is the first step toward systems that help you thrive.

 The Search for Dopamine

-The ADHD brain constantly seeks novelty and reward.
-A static, black-and-white task list is often just dull—no novelty, no immediate reward, and therefore no motivation.
-That’s why you can hyperfocus on an exciting project but feel immobilized by a mundane yet important task.
+The ADHD brain seeks novelty and reward.
+A static task list often feels dull—no novelty, no immediate reward, and therefore no motivation.
+That’s why you can hyperfocus on an exciting project but freeze on a mundane task.

 Creating Your External Brain System

-An "external brain" is more than a tip—it’s a lifeline.
+An external brain is a practical lifeline.
 Your system should catch ideas and tasks the moment they arise so your working memory can let go and focus.
 Think of it like glasses for cognition: a tool that compensates for memory and planning gaps.

-Your capture tool is the foundation.
-The biggest enemy is friction—if it’s hard to use, you won’t use it.
-Pick something that fits how you already operate.
+Friction is the biggest enemy—if it’s hard to capture, you won’t.
+Pick tools that fit how you already work:

-• For the digital native: Use Todoist, a notes app, or a voice-to-text tool—something that’s everywhere: phone, computer, watch.
+- Digital: Todoist, a notes app, or voice-to-text that’s available on phone, computer, and watch.

-• For the visual thinker: Try a whiteboard or a large corkboard with color-coded sticky notes so tasks stay in view.
+- Visual: A whiteboard or corkboard with color-coded sticky notes so tasks stay visible.

 Consistency matters more than which tool you choose.
 Build trust that whatever you capture will be seen and handled later.

 Too many capture points break the system.
-Consolidate everything into one central inbox—a temporary processing stage where every input lands before being sorted.
-Process that inbox daily at a non-negotiable time so the system becomes reliable.
+Consolidate everything into a single inbox—a temporary processing stage where every input lands before being sorted.
+Process that inbox daily at a non-negotiable time so the system becomes reliable and anxiety drops.
+For more on executive function and organizing strategies, see this guide on executive function2.

-• Scenario 1 — Sudden idea: Type the idea into your notes app immediately so you can return to the meeting focused.
+- Sudden idea: Type it into your notes app immediately so you can return to the meeting focused.

-• Scenario 3 — Household chore: Add “buy coffee beans” to a shared grocery app the moment you notice you’re low.
+- Household chore: Add “buy coffee beans” to a shared grocery app the moment you notice.

-Capturing instantly offloads mental clutter and protects your attention for the task you’re doing now.
+Capturing instantly offloads mental clutter and protects attention for the task at hand.

 Turning Overwhelm into Actionable Steps

 Big, undefined projects cause paralysis.
-The fix is strategy: break projects into the tiniest possible next actions so starting is easier than avoiding.
+Break projects into the tiniest possible next actions so starting is easier than avoiding.

 From Vague Goal to Next Physical Action

-Ask: "What is the very next physical action I need to take?"
-That question turns a vague chore into a single, tiny step.
+Ask, “What is the very next physical action I need to take?”
+That turns a vague chore into a single, tiny step.

 Example: